eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

 New links are available in the devfile registry.
 The `v2` links are links to either repositories or devfiles.

-example of index of the devfile-registry:
+Here is an example of a minimal index of a Devfile registry:

 ```json
 {